Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-All together, \cref{thm.ideal.membership} can be understood as stating that a multilinear polynomial \(p\) is hit by \(\RFEkl\) if and only if \(p\) has a monomial supported on few or all-but-few variables, or else there is a small set of zero substitutions, \(K\), and a small set of partial derivatives, \(L\), whose application to \(p\) leaves a polynomial that is nonzero after substituting \(x_i \gets z\cdot f_{K,L}(a_i)\).
-As we mentioned above, several prior papers demonstrated the utility of partial derivatives and zero substitutions in the context of derandomizing PIT using the SV generator.
-By judiciously choosing variables for those operations, these papers managed to simplify $p$ and reduce PIT for $p$ to PIT for simpler instances, resulting in efficient recursive algorithms.
-In \cref{s.test}, we develop a general framework for such algorithms and prove correctness directly from \cref{thm.ideal.membership}.
-Moreover, because \cref{thm.ideal.membership} is a precise characterization, any argument that \(\SV\) or \(\RFE\) hits a class of multilinear polynomials can be converted into one within our framework, i.e., into an argument based on zero substitutions and partial derivatives.
-Thus, \cref{thm.ideal.membership} shows that these tools harness the complete power of $\SV$ and $\RFE$ for multilinear polynomials.
+\expref{Theorem}{thm.ideal.membership} can be understood as stating that a multilinear polynomial \(p\) is hit by \(\RFEkl\) if and only if \(p\) has a monomial supported on few or all-but-few variables, or else there is a set of $k$ zero substitutions, \(K\), and a set of $l$ partial derivatives, \(L\), whose application to \(p\) leaves a polynomial that is nonzero after substituting \(x_i \gets z\cdot f_{K,L}(a_i)\).
+By judiciously choosing variables for the zero substitutions and partial derivatives, prior papers managed to simplify polynomials $p$ of certain types and reduce PIT for $p$ to PIT for simpler instances, resulting in efficient recursive algorithms.
+In \expref{Section}{s.test}, we develop a general framework for such algorithms and prove correctness directly from \expref{Theorem}{thm.ideal.membership}.
+Moreover, because \expref{Theorem}{thm.ideal.membership} is a precise characterization, any argument that \(\SV\) or \(\RFE\) hits a class of multilinear polynomials can be converted into one within our framework, \ie, into an argument based on zero substitutions and partial derivatives.
+Thus, \expref{Theorem}{thm.ideal.membership} shows that these tools harness the complete power of $\SV$ and $\RFE$ for multilinear polynomials.

 \paragraph{Applications.} We illustrate the utility of our characterizations of the vanishing ideal of $\RFE$ in the two directions mentioned before.